WAMPAS Baby Stars: Overview

 The WAMPAS Baby Stars campaign began in 1922.
 Every year, publicists chose a group of young actresses who were under contract at major studios that they felt were on the threshold of stardom.
 Awardees were honored at a party called the "WAMPAS Frolic" and were given extensive media coverage.
 The awards were not given in 1930 and 1933 due to objections from independent film studios.
 When the campaign was revived in 1934, freelance actresses, along with studio contract players, were included as the chosen "Baby Stars".
+The campaign was discarded in 1935, after which the Western Association of Motion Picture Advertisers disbanded.